MZKNEK/scliap/README.md

 ## Usage

-Make class that will be storing your args, and configure parser.
+Make class that will be storing your args, and override the `Configure` method.

 ```csharp
 public class Arguments : ArgsHelper<Arguments>